kumbulanit/t-sql/sql trainning/untitled/Module 4/Lesson4_Querying_with_Cross_Joins_and_Self_Joins.md

 CROSS JOIN Categories c
 WHERE p.IsActive = 1
   AND c.IsActive = 1
-  AND p.Price BETWEEN 10 AND 100;  -- Reduce result set size
+  AND p.UnitPrice BETWEEN 10 AND 100;  -- Reduce result set size

 -- Consider using EXISTS instead of cross join for existence checks
 ```